Here's What Draymond Green Tweeted After The Warriors Beat The Nets

-Here's What Draymond Green Tweeted After The Warriors Beat The Nets In Brooklyn
+Here's What Draymond Green Tweeted After The Warriors Beat The Nets On Tuesday

 The Golden State Warriors defeated the Brooklyn Nets 117-99 on Tuesday night, and after the game Draymond Green sent out a two tweets and they can be seen embedded below from his Twitter account.